 Plus, there’s even more fun to be had with countless games and thrilling rides at the region’s largest funfair.
 Keep an eye out for Global Village’s mascot, Globo, and his adventures across the globe with Scaredy Bat and more!

-Tickets to the Burj Khalifa can be bought online on their website or at the entrance of the Burj Khalifa or inside the Dubai Mall (near the Dubai Aquarium).
+Tickets to the Burj Khalifa can be bought online or at the entrance or inside the Dubai Mall (near the Dubai Aquarium).

 For lovers of high fashion, over 70 signature outlets will beckon for your attention, including retailers such as Bloomingdale’s and Galleries Lafayette.